gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

 One the most important tools to use is a good web browser.
 I personally use Google Chrome but Firefox is another great alternative.
 I would also recommend you install IE11 if possible too.

-A professional developer needs to text their site in as many browsers as possible so collecting browsers and machines is very important.
+A professional developer needs to test their site in as many browsers as possible so collecting browsers and machines is very important.

 Another key tool is a good text editor.
 As your HTML basically text, a text editor is essential for any web developer.
-At the moment there are a fair few good choices and ultimately it can come down to personal preferance.
+At the moment there are quite a few choices and ultimately it can come down to personal preferance.
 Here are a few:

 ### Text Editors

 #### Sublime Text

 This is one of the most popular text editors around.
 You can buy it for around $80 but they also offer an unlimited trial version which should be good for a web beginner.
-[Sublime Text](http://www.sublimetext.com/) is a great product but development appears to have slowed recently but it remains of the best, if not **the** best text editor around.
+[Sublime Text](http://www.sublimetext.com/) is a great product but development appears to have slowed recently but it remains one of the best, if not **the** best text editor around.

 #### Atom.io